 Can I buy Stewart’s stock?

 No, I’m sorry.
 Stewart’s is a private, family and employee owned company.
 Employees own nearly 40% of the company.
 Why not apply?

 We are always on the lookout for a new location.
 We try to keep our shops within a 150 mile radius of our plant/warehouse as we are vertically integrated – we make and or distribute 3/4 of what is sold in our shops.
 If a customer has a suggestion for a new location, please have them contact our Real Estate Department at 518-581-1201 Ext.
 4435.

 Do you donate?

 We give products, gift certificates and monetary donations.
 We give to non-profit organizations once per calendar year out of fairness to all.
-There is no deadline, but we do require a two week advanced noticed for product and gift certificate donations.
+We do require three weeks advanced notice for product and gift certificate donations.
 We have additional guidelines for monetary requests.
-All donation requests should be made to the donations department at (518) 581-1201 ext.
+Donations can be requested online here, or by calling the donations department at (518) 581-1201 ext.
 2190.

 How does the Holiday Match program work?